buildlyio/buildly-core/README.md

 - With the container running, go into it with this command:

-  `docker-compose -f docker-compose-dev.yml run --entrypoint '/usr/bin/env' --rm activity_api bash`
+  `docker-compose -f docker-compose-dev.yml run --entrypoint '/usr/bin/env' --rm bifrost bash`

 - Install the `social-core` lib again: